Skip to content

 In February 2024, Historic New Harmony launched a new social gathering for local history lovers to meet monthly to share and discuss historical topics of interest related to New Harmony, Indiana.
 This program, Talking History, uses objects and other materials to inspire conversation.
 Below are summaries of each month's gathering and promotional posters.

 The first Talking History gathering took place at Black Lodge Coffee Roasters in New Harmony, Indiana, on Saturday, February 24, 2024.
 18 people attended the event.
+That month's theme was Family.
 Objects shared included three items from Historic New Harmony's artifact collection (a child's toy sweeper from the early 20th century, a 19th-century cast iron sad iron, and a medicine bottle) and two photograph albums related to a participant's family history.
 Another participant played a recording of an oral history interview for the group.